Projector Lamp FAQ

 To complete an electrical circuit, there is a metal threaded spoke plastered into the back of the quartz globe.
-The threaded spoke usually sticks out about an inch and a half, and is used, along with a nut, to hold the second wire in place.
+The threaded spoke typically sticks out about an inch and a half, and is used, along with a nut, to hold the second wire in place.

 Who Makes Projector Lamps?

-The major manufacturers in the projector lamp industry are - -
+The major manufacturers in the projector lamp industry are -

 Why Are Projector Lamps So Expensive?